🔍 1 Female = 500 Eggs Per Year

 Where to Look: Common Bed Bug Hiding Spots

 Bed bugs hide in cracks and crevices close to where people sleep.
-Here are the most common places to inspect:
+Here are the most common inspection zones:

 🛏️ The Bed